 vCloud Availability for vCloud Director: Part 6: Install and Configure RabbitMQ Cluster

-In last post of this series we deployed cassandra node and configured ssl security for cassandra.
-In this post we will be installing RabbitMQ for vCD.
+In the last post of this series, we deployed a Cassandra node and configured ssl security for Cassandra.
+In this post, we will be installing RabbitMQ for vCD.

 1: vCloud Availability Introduction